natgo/wt-wiki-scraper/wikitext-transpiled/ground/ARL-44%20(ACL-1).md

 * Hull turning is fast due to wide hull
 * Potent gun for the battle rating
 * -10° of gun depression angle
+* By taking 25 rounds of ammunition, the hull is completely empty of shells, increasing survivability.

 '''Cons:'''